This post may contain affiliate links. Please see disclosure policy here.

 - Add in vanilla, eggs and pudding mix.

-- Combine in remaining dry ingredients and mix until just combined.
+- Pour in remaining dry ingredients and mix until just combined.

-- Use a scoop to form dough into balls.
-Press 2-3 additional marshmallows into the top of the ball of dough.
+- Press 2-3 additional marshmallows into the top of the cookie ball of dough.

 - Bake at 350 degrees F for 8-10 minutes.